 When dealing with cryptocurrencies and blockchain applications, users and companies are directly or indirectly forced to deal with cryptography.

 In doing so, it quickly becomes apparent that practical use entails a number of security and usability issues that differ from simple password-based authentication.
-The user must ensure that the keys required for security are simultaneously available, secure, and non-compromisable.
+The user must ensure that blockchain key management and the keys required for security are simultaneously available, secure, and non-compromisable.

 The list of blockchain security incidents that resulted in digital cryptocurrency theft is long.
 It is constantly growing, not only destroying public trust in cryptocurrencies and blockchain technology, but also ruining businesses, customers, and investors.

 The main causes of these incidents are varied and often complex.
 However, most of these breaches could have been prevented or at least severely limited with a best-practice approach to security.

 Best practice refers to what banks, telecommunications companies, and governments have relied on for decades in the use of cryptography and secure key management: reliable and secure key generation and storage inside tamper-proof hardware security modules.

 A hardware security module (HSM) is a physical system that protects and manages cryptographic keys and enables the secure execution of crypto operations.